siddhartpai/mewbored/README.md

 Cat(meow, meow) detection for Linux keyboards

+Everything is fun and games till your cat types rm -rf /

 Current feature :

 Detects repeated keypresses and locks the computer to stop more keys from being pressed.